nathanbraun/apy-zk-note-sync/README.md

 RFI with K{{c1::X}}s
 ```

+#### Explanation

-Each of these has two Anki cards.
-Note my real note has more.
+Each of these has two Anki cards (there are two separate Note headers).
+My real
+note has more.

-What the script in this repository does is:
+What this script does is:

 1) Goes through all the notes named `XXXX-anki.wiki` in my notes directory.
 2) Finds the one's where the `synced` option in the YAML header is `false`.